gofaniyi/insurance-app/documentation/User_Authentication.md

 ## User Login

 Using a registered account, you can login into the application.
-The application valida
+The application validates the email and password provided against the users registered on the database

 [![user_login.gif](https://s3.gifyu.com/images/user_login.gif)](https://gifyu.com/image/9yoz)